-Cardiovascular Disease: Vitamin D deficiency has been linked to hypertension, heart attack and stroke.
+Cardiovascular Disease: Vitamin D deficiency has been linked to hypertension, heart attack, and stroke.
 If you suffer from high blood pressure or score less than 10s on the body oxygenation test, you probably lack vitamin D.

 Infections: If you frequently get colds or flues, increasing vitamin D levels may offer relief.
-A study in Japan showed that children given 1,200 units of vitamin D a day were 42% less likely to contract the flu during winter months.
+A study in Japan showed that children are given 1,200 units of vitamin D a day were 42% less likely to contract the flu during winter months.

 Autoimmune Diseases: Strong correlations have been observed between autoimmune diseases and vitamin D deficiency.
 A 2010 study in the Journal of American Pediatrics found that 75% of youth with type-1 diabetes had a vitamin D deficiency.
 A Swedish study noted a correlation between low vitamin D levels in men (over women) and the higher incident of type-1 diabetes in men (over women).

-Cancer: Studies show an inverse relation between a person's vitamin D level and their risk of cancer.
+Cancer: Studies show an inverse relationship between a person's vitamin D level and their risk of cancer.
 A Harvard study found a 17% reduction in cancer for every 25 nmol/L of vitamin D in a man's bloodstream.

 How to Test for Vitamin D Deficiency